 Heather D. Freeman is a Professor of Digital Media at the University of North Carolina at Charlotte who uses podcasting, animation, game design, writing, and traditional (physical) media for both fictional and informational projects.
+[This website is currently being updated -- please check back soon for additional creative projects from the last ten years. ~HDF, August 11, 2025]

 Freeman is currently in production on

-• Spider Queen Road Trip, a hybrid factual-fictional podcast series
+Spider Queen Road Trip, a hybrid factual-fictional podcast series

-• an interactive UE5 work on the twelve astrological houses
+an interactive UE5 work on the twelve astrological houses

 and pre-production on

-Magic in the United States tile art
+a continuation of the Magic in the United States podcast

 Heather Freeman was the creator, host, and writer of the podcast Magic in the United States.
 This three-season series was produced and distributed by PRX and ran from October 2023 to November 2024.
 It was funded by a Media Projects grant from the National Endowment for the Humanities and the University of North Carolina at Charlotte.
 The series looks at the American history of magical, spiritual, esoteric, and marginalized religious practices and beliefs.
 Magic in the United States won numerous awards and averaged roughly 5,000 listeners in the first 7 days of each episode.